po1sigala/live/01-Class-Content/10-OOP/01-Activities/10-Stu-Promises-2/README.md

 * It's done when the promise is resolved if the API request is responded to within 10 seconds

-* It's complete when we map through each movie duration and push a `callAPI()` promise to the promises array
+* It's done when we map through each movie duration and push a `callAPI()` promise to the promises array

 * It's done when we call `Promise.all()` by passing our array `promises`